dafnith/maven-chart-project/README.md

 ### Prerequisites

 In order to buid and run this project you need to have Java and Maven installed in your local machine.
-Learn how download and install [Java JDK 8](https://www.guru99.com/install-java.html) and [Maven](http://maven.apache.org/install.html).
+ - Learn how to download and install [Java JDK 8](https://www.guru99.com/install-java.html) and [Maven](http://maven.apache.org/install.html).

-You can check the Java and Maven version by typing in the command line
+ - You can check the Java and Maven version by typing in the command line
 ```
 java -version